 An additional precaution must be taken here, in that if the resistor values are too low, the offset voltage seen by the output transistors is simply the voltage drop across the resistors, with the transistor having little or no control over the result.
 This is easily avoided by ensuring that the resistor current is 1/10 (or thereabouts) of the total Class-A bias current.

-As a secondary safeguard, using a suitable diode string in parallel with the servo is suggested.
+As a secondary safeguard, using a suitable diode string in parallel with the servo may be useful.
 These should be chosen to prevent destructive current, but some method of over temperature protection will be needed.

 It is a simple fact of life that an emitter follower (whether Darlington or compound) is perfectly happy to become an oscillator - generally at very high frequencies.
 This is especially true when the output lead looks like a tuned circuit.
 A length of speaker cable, while quite innocuous at audio frequencies, is a transmission line at some frequency determined by its length, conductor diameter and conductor spacing.
 A copy of the ARRL handbook (from any year) will provide all the formulae needed to calculate this, if you really want to go that far.